jungxue/R2Git/README.md

 Are you sure you want to continue connecting (yes/no)?
 Yes
 Warning: Permanently added 'github.com,192.32.255.613' (RSA) to the list of known hosts.

-Hi jungxue!
+Hi, jungxue!
 You've successfully authenticated, but GitHub does not provide shell access.

 ```
 After all these setups bro you are all good to go!